janosgyerik/articles/hacking-contest-lessons/level4.md

 ## Lessons to learn

 - Don't use unsafe library functions like `strcpy`.
+  Check the documentation, it usually warns of security issues.

 - Always make sure that arrays cannot be written beyond their boundaries.

-- Always validate user input, and set reasonable limits to input length.
+- Always validate user input, and set reasonable limits to length.